Moreland City traces its roots to 1916 when it was established under the name Coburg. It is today the oldest serving club in Football Victoria.

 In 2011, Moreland City had a similar record 12-2-8 (38 Points) finishing an agonising 4th despite some outstanding performances throughout the season.
 Welsh pocket-rocket Sam Wade won the League Best & Fairest and fellow Welshman Darren Griffiths took out the League Golden Boot.

 In 2012, however, City took another step forward finishing 2nd with the 13-5-4 record and 43 points but subsequently lost to Box Hill United in the promotion playoff.
 Yet another Welshman Adam Orme won the League Golden Boot award.

 The hard work and persistence paid off for Moreland City in 2013 when they took out the State League Division 2 North-West League Championship.

 The final home fixture of each season is known as the Old Boys Reunion or ‘Frank Laughran medal Day’ with an active club effort to gather past players, members and supporters for a memorable day.
-The on-field competition is always thrilling and off-field get-together fantastic.
-It isn’t possible without the help of ALL at Moreland City so please get the grape vine working and pass info on to any one from Moreland – Coburg – Park Rangers that you have contact with.
+The on-field competition is always thrilling and off-field get-togethers fantastic.
+It isn’t possible without the help of ALL at Moreland City so please get the grape-vine working and pass info on to any one from Moreland – Coburg – Park Rangers that you have contact with.